hasura/graphql-engine/docs/graphql/cloud/getting-started/cloud-databases/digital-ocean.rst

 Step 2: Create a Postgres DB on Digital Ocean (skip if you have an existing DB)
 -------------------------------------------------------------------------------

-*If you already have an existing database on Digital Ocean, you can skip this step.*

 Log into `Digital Ocean <https://cloud.digitalocean.com/>`__.

 On the top right, click the ``Create`` button.
 Then click on ``Databases``:

-.. thumbnail:: /img/graphql/cloud/existing-db/do/do-create-database.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/do/create-database.png
    :alt: Create database on Digital Ocean
    :width: 1000px

 Scroll down and choose a ``Cluster configuration``, as well as a ``Datacenter`` based on your requirements.

 Scroll to the bottom and choose a unique database cluster name.
-Also, select a project to which the new database will be associated.
+Also, select a project the new database will be associated with.

-.. thumbnail:: /img/graphql/cloud/existing-db/do/do-cluster-name.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/do/cluster-name.png
    :alt: Select cluster name for database on Digital Ocean
    :width: 1000px